 Practices are normally held on Tuesday nights from 7:00 to 8:30 pm.
-Rehearsals for the fall 2017 season will resume in October.
-Details will be posted on this website.
-A fall concert, Christmas concert, spring concert and performance at Taps at Twilight are planned for the upcoming season.
+Rehearsals for the Taps At Twilight performance will be held at Brunswick High School in the band room beginning on Tuesday, April 10, 2018 .
+Fall, Christmas and spring concerts were successfully performed.
+Performance at Taps at Twilight is planned for the end of the 2018 season.

 Annual participation fee is $20 and partially covers the band's cost for music, rental of performance halls and other expenses.
 Purchase of a Golden Isles Community Band polo shirt that is worn at performances is required and costs $20.